cloud-design-dev/ibmcloud-vpc-ts-router/README.md

 # Deploy a Tailscale Subnet Router for multi-VPC connectivity

- - [ ] Step 1: think of a better title

 ## Overview

 Use the Tailscale [Subnet Router](https://tailscale.com/kb/1019/subnets) feature to expose routes across multiple VPCs.
 Subnet routers act as a gateway, relaying traffic from your tailnet to the VPC subnets without the need for each device to be running the tailscale agent.